catalystdao/catalyst-documentation/src/content/docs/underwriter/underwriting-swaps.md

 :::danger[Validate!]
 `underwrite(...)` is very unlikely to revert.
 It will generally accept any information and _underwrite_ whatever swap is proposed.
 But if there is not a messaging bridge hit on the underwrite the fronted tokens will not be refunded.

-It is important to throughly verify that swaps before underwriting to ensure the fronted underwrite capital is refunded otherwise there may be a loss of funds.
+It is important to thoroughly verify that swaps before underwriting to ensure the fronted underwrite capital is refunded otherwise there may be a loss of funds.
 :::

-### Risk Migration implementaitons
+### Risk Migration implementations

 The [reference underwriter](/underwriter/setup/) has built-in risk migrations.
 Below is a list of the currently implemented risk management features: